 New Technology Could Lead to More Advertising Revenue for Comcast

-New technology could help Comcast (NASDAQ: CMCSA) earn advertising revenue from streaming videos.
-The cable operator is testing technology that lets it insert up-to-date commercials into past episodes of programs that viewers watch through video On Demand services, Reuters reported.
+New technology could help Comcast Corp (NASDAQ: CMCSA) earn advertising revenue from streaming videos.
+The cable operator is testing technology that lets it insert up to date commercials into past episodes of programs that viewers watch through video on demand services, Reuters reported.

-Comcast is among the companies that have lost revenue because large numbers of people use video On Demand technology to watch their favorite shows at different times.
-Under the current business model, advertisers only pay content providers for commercials watched within three days of the original broadcast date.
+Comcast is among the companies that have lost revenue because large numbers of people use video demand technology to watch their favorite shows at different times.
+Under the current business model advertisers only pay content providers for commercials watched within three days of the original broadcast date.

-The new technology would allow Comcast to place a brand new commercial into a six-month old episode of a popular series that a person is watching through Comcast’s On Demand service.
+The new technology would allow Comcast to place a brand new commercial into a six month old episode of a popular series that a person is watching through Comcast’s video on Demand service.
 Reuters reported that Comcast and ratings company Nielsen Holdings (NYSE: NLSN) developed the service.
-The new technology is being tested on broadcast shows on NBC, a Comcast subsidiary, and ABC, which is owned by the Walt Disney Company (NYSE: DIS).
+The new technology is being tested on broadcast shows on NBC which Comcast owns and ABC which is owned by the Walt Disney Company (NYSE: DIS).
 So far it is not being tested on any cable programs.

 The news of the new technology didn’t help Comcast.
-The cable operator’s shares dropped by -.66 percent in mid-day trading on Monday.
+The cable operator’s shares dropped by -.66% in mid trading on Dec.
+2.

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.